marios-code-path/kotlin-spring-reactive-shell/rsocket-security-basic/index.md

     override fun rakeForLeaves(): Flux<String>
 }
 ```

-Secure the services with what level of authorization your application requires.
-In the above example,
-we use [@PreAuthorize]() which is the method for securing reactive streams through annotation.
+Finally, we can put the whole thing together and expose it as an RSocket service.

 ### Putting the App together

-The production appliation will configure security rules, build the exposed services, and provide other support beans that we will discuss later on.
-In the next listing, we will look at security related annotations and our service configuration.
-The rest will be discussed as we move on.
+The production application will configure security rules, create the exposed services, and provide other support beans that we will discuss later on.
+In the next listing, we will look at enabling Spring Security for our service configuration.

 ```kotlin
 @EnableReactiveMethodSecurity  // 1